filipmel/TicketMachine/README.md

 # TicketMachine

-A programm simulating a ticket vending machine.
+A program simulating a ticket vending machine.
 Program calculates amount to be paid and returns the change prioritizing highest banknotes or coins.